mebauer/data-analysis-using-python/2-data-cleaning-wrangling/README.md

 **Data Analysis Using Python: A Beginner’s Guide Featuring NYC Open Data**

-Part 2: Data Cleaning and Wrangling
+Part 2: Data Inspection, Cleaning and Wrangling in Python

 **Introduction**
 Part 2 demonstrates various ways to to inspect, clean, wrangle, and detect any outliers in your data.
 The project is located in my notebook [2-data-cleaning-wrangling.ipynb](https://github.com/mebauer/data-analysis-using-python/blob/master/2-data-cleaning-wrangling/2-data-cleaning-wrangling.ipynb).

-Key Sections as follows:
+Key sections as follows:

 **3. Data Inspection**
  - 3.1 Previewing Data